xMOROx/Database-project/documentation/search.md

         "required": false,
         "neededIf": {
             "Operator": [
-                "BETWEEN" - if fieldType is not "boolean" or "char" and "Value" is provided ]
+                "BETWEEN" - 'if fieldType is not "boolean" or "char" and "Value" is provided' ]
         }
       }